Understanding the Term "Under Offer"

 Do all Properties Go Under Offer?

-• When the offer is accepted, it is doubtful that it will be labelled as “under offer”.
+When the offer is accepted, it is doubtful that it will be labeled as “under offer”.

-• However, it will be labelled STC (Subject to Contract).
+However, it will be marked as sold STC (Subject to Contract).

 What Does the Term ‘Subject to Contract’ Mean?